 I’m a UX designer, developer, and creative tinkerer with over 10 years of experience in the interactive field.
-I’m currently a UX protyper and designer at Hulu.I think great design comes from asking why a lot.
+I’m currently a UX designer and prototyper at Hulu.I think great design comes from asking why a lot.
 Before Hulu, I was the UI lead at IPTV startup, and before that I ran my own web design company and freelanced on a huge range of digital projects.
-I’ve advised startups on design and digital strategy and sit on the board of directors of GrooveBoston.
 To me, user experience design is the glue that bonds technology’s potential to a healthy love of our digitized lives, and creating experiences that work with people is what I love to do.
 I have a blog about UX sound design called Beyond the Beep, I produce lots of music, and I think squash is the best sport ever.

 UI Lead at American Standard Television

 At AST, I worked on building a next-generation, multi-language TV service delivered entirely over the internet.
 My role was designing the user experience for the TV and smartphone remote, creating user flows and wireframing product screens, overseeing user research, as well as coding the actual user interface for our set top box.Out of our research and prototypes came some awesome features...

 A Much Better Programming Guide

 I designed the programming guide to complement and prioritize what we found users are actually looking for – what’s on TV right now, what’s on next, and what’s on later.
 The design improves upon many limitations of the traditional spreadsheet-looking guide, particularly though using one sheet photos to efficiently communicate the tone and content of each show.

 Our solution to the classic UX design challenge of the remote control was a smartphone app that only displays buttons relevant to the current section.
 The layout maintains a familiar design pattern across sections, so a practiced user won’t need to look down for every action, and it's built for iOS and Android devices.